What method of contraception's best for me?

 These days young people want contraception to be safe and as natural as possible.
 But how realistic is this expectation?
 What choices are available?

-Your first crush, your first kiss, your first sex: so many new experiences, and so many butterflies in your stomach, is what makes becoming an adult so exciting.
+Your first crush, your first kiss, your first time having sex: these new experiences and the butterflies in your stomach are part of what makes becoming an adult so exciting.
 You also have to start thinking about the right method of contraception.
-So what is the best contraceptive now available?
-"That can vary from woman to woman," explains Irène Dingeldein, president of the Swiss Society of Gynaecology and Obstetrics.
-"The most important thing is to choose a method that's safe, easy to use, doesn't have major side effects, and matches your lifestyle."
+So what’s the best contraceptive available these days?
+“That varies from woman to woman,” explains Irène Dingeldein, president of the Swiss Society of Gynaecology and Obstetrics.
+“The most important thing is to choose a method that’s safe, easy to use, doesn’t have major side effects, and matches your lifestyle.”

 Consultation with a gynaecologist: not just for women

-To find out the best type of contraceptive for you it's crucial to get advice from a gynaecologist.
+To find out the best type of contraceptive for you, it’s crucial to get advice from a gynaecologist.
 Most young women are aged between 14 and 17 when they first visit a gynaecologist.
-"Often they go because of pain or discomfort during their period, or when they have their first boyfriend," says Dingeldein.
-"In the consultation we talk about the young woman's lifestyle, whether they smoke or take medication.
-I ask whether the family has any history of disease, for example thrombosis, lung embolism, heart attack, high blood pressure or cancer."– This influences the choice of recommended contraception.
+“Often they go because of pain or discomfort during their period, or when they have their first boyfriend,” says Dingeldein.
+“During the consultation, we talk about the young woman’s lifestyle, whether they smoke or take medication.
+I ask whether the family has any history of disease, for example thrombosis, lung embolism, heart attack, high blood pressure or cancer.”
+This influences the choice of recommended contraception.

 Preference for natural contraception

-Drahts also points out that there aren't actually that many alternatives to choose from.
-Either you suppress ovulation, –which is very reliable but affects the woman's body, or you prevent pregnancy mechanically or chemically, for example using a copper IUD.– This isn't completely free of risks and side-effects either.
+Drahts also points out that there aren’t actually that many alternatives to choose from.
+Either you suppress ovulation, which is very reliable but affects the woman’s body, or a foreign body – e.g. a hormone or copper IUD – has to be inserted into the uterus, a method that isn’t suitable for all women.
+Another option is to prevent pregnancy mechanically or chemically, i.e. with a condom and chemical agents – although this involves a certain degree of uncertainty.

 How safe are cycle tracking, the temperature method, and so on?

-The gynaecologist doesn't recommend young women to rely completely on tracking their cycle, for example by monitoring temperature or using an app to calculate ovulation.
-"It's supposed to work out your fertile days.
-But that's very unreliable and requires a lot of discipline.
-A woman has to abstain from sex or use a condom around ovulation, the very time she most want it.
-So it's not an actual method of contraception."
+The gynaecologist doesn’t recommend that young women rely completely on tracking their cycle, for example by monitoring temperature or using an app to calculate ovulation.
+“These are supposed to work out your fertile days.
+But they’re very unreliable, particularly with young people, and require a lot of discipline.
+For effective protection, the couple has to abstain from sex or use a condom for several days.
+So it's not an actual method of contraception.”

 These forms of contraception contain a combination of oestrogen and progesterone.
 These synthetic hormones suppress the woman's cycle and come with some desirable side-effects: they can reduce acne, heavy bleeding and pain during her period.
 They can also bring about improvements in benign conditions of the uterus such as myoma.

 But they do slightly raise the risk of thrombosis.
-This option is not suitable for seriously obese women, those with a family history or an underlying condition such as thrombosis, epilepsy or diabetes, and smokers.
-It's also important to realise that antibiotics, diarrhoeal disorders and vomiting render the contraceptive less effective.
-"Some women also gain weight and feel that the hormones are causing a physical change.
+This option is not suitable for seriously obese women; those with a family history of obesity or an underlying condition such as thrombosis, epilepsy or diabetes; and smokers.
+It is also important to realise that certain medications, diarrhoea and vomiting render the contraceptive less effective.
+“Some women also gain weight and feel that the hormones are causing a physical change.
 They can trigger depression in those with a predisposition.
-On the other hand the hormones can also help reduce mood swings," says Dingeldein.
+On the other hand, the hormones can also help reduce mood swings,” says Dingeldein.

 The daily pill inhibits ovulation, prevents the lining of the uterus from building up, and keeps sperm away from the uterus by thickening the mucus at the cervix.
-Irène Dingeldein: "There's no need to worry about thrombosis.
-But you have to remember the pill's a drug, not candy.»
+Irène Dingeldein: “There’s no need to panic about thrombosis.
+But you have to remember the pill is a drug, not candy.”

 Reliability: very high